Debjanir Rannaghar

 Instructions

-4. Basically, the stem will be cut into pieces along with the flesh.
+• Essentially, the stem should be sliced into pieces along with the flesh.

-6. Now sprinkle Turmeric Powder, Red Chili Powder, Sugar, and salt over the Eggplant and rub the spices.
+• Next, sprinkle Turmeric Powder, Red Chili Powder, Sugar, and salt onto the Eggplant and gently massage the spices.

-7. Leave the marinated eggplant for 15 minutes before frying.
+• Allow the marinated eggplant to sit for 15 minutes before frying.

-10. Now start frying the eggplants from both sides until crisp and light brown in color.
+• Proceed to fry the eggplants on both sides until they turn crispy and light brown in color.

-11. Strain from Oil and serve Lomba Dantiwala Begun Bhaja with hot Luchi.
+• Remove from the Oil and serve Lomba Dantiwala Begun Bhaja with hot Luchi.

 Notes